cy-xu/understanding-cnn-explainer/README.md

 Navya (merged to main): Documented the java script files for CNN explainer and listed the implementation details in Document.md in src/utils folder.
 Started learning Tensorflow.js and D3 for visualization to work on our own model.

-Chegyuan : Worked on simple tensorflow.js models and trying to implement different models using this.
+Chegyuan(understanding svelete structure and teachable machine branches) : Worked on simple tensorflow.js models and trying to implement different models using this.
+Created two projects using tensorflow.js so far in tf.js_projects folder.

 # CNN Explainer